 welcome to body bits.

 They studied sexual dissidence masters at The University of Sussex, where their research focused on embodiment in a digital world as we learn to navigate sex, relationships, sexuality, dating, disability, and mental health.
-They have trained in Hatha, Ashtanga, and Restorative yoga, as well as having trained with The Accessible Yoga School, for whom they are an ambassador and continuing education student.
+They have trained in Hatha, Ashtanga, and Restorative yoga, as well as having trained with Therapeutic Yoga and The Accessible Yoga School, for whom they are an ambassador and continuing education student.

 All their work is trauma informed, and anti-oppressive and intersectional in approach, as they help us navigate the shifting, complex and essential relationship we have with our bodies, and experience a sense of connection and wholeness in who and what we are.
 Lou's work centres accessibility, and they teach using thoughtful cues which emphasise consent and autonomy, not punishment or performance.
 They have a deep respect for the practice and roots of yoga, and engage in a continuous process of study and reflection as a white practitioner, acknowledging the colonial erasure and violence of it's history and the on-going cultural appropriation and lack of access for POC within the industry.